Alireza-Ghavabesh/GraphQL-NestJS-API-CH_RMS/README.md

 This is a Graphql API for resturant management system called (rms) for sahel resturant in my university ([chamran-university](https://scu.ac.ir/))

+## Technologies used
+Database: sqlite3 currently... maybe will change in future...
+ORM: TypeORM.js
+Framework: Nest.Js base on (Express.js)

+## Technologies to be used in the future
+-> Socket.io for push notificatino
+-> RabbitMQ To queue requests
+-> Redis for caching
+-> passport.js for Auth

+## Architecture to be used in the future
+Microservices :)

 ## Installation

 ```bash